simzero/jsfluids/README.md

 import jsfluids from 'jsfluids'
 ```

-In any case you need call the following before using the module:
+In any case you need to call the following before using the module:

 ```
 async() => {